Julian Cardona/ Photo by Karla Henry for El Nuevo Sol

 For more on the violence in Mexico, click here

-Posted in Ciudad Juárez, Corruption, Human Rights abuses, Immigration, Impunity, Journalists, Mexicanos en Exilio, murdered women, murdererd youth, Poverty, Reyes Salazar Family, social movement, Valle de Juárez
+Posted in Ciudad Juárez, Corruption, Human Rights abuses, Immigration, Impunity, Journalists, Mexicanos en Exilio, murdered women, murdererd youth, Poverty, Reyes Salazar Family, Valle de Juárez

 you just can’t shut those librarians up….